-'''

-Xprinters sample configuration file

-The Xprinters file is read by an X Print Server during initialization in

-order to determine which printers it will manage.
-The actual file name and

-path is given to the X Print Server via the -XpFile command

-line option.

-Use lpstat to augment the list of printers managed by the

-server.
-(This is the default behavior if the Xprinters file is

-not specified, or if an "Augment_Printer_List" line is not specified.)

-Augment_Printer_List %default%

-Use the specified command pipeline to augment the list of printers

-managed by the server.

-#Augment Printer List lpstat -a | cut -d " " -f 1 #equivalent to default

-Do not augment the list of printers managed by the server.

-#Augment Printer List %none%

-Add individual printers to the list of printers managed by the

-server.

-#Printer laser 1 laser 2 laser c4

-#Printer deskJet_1 deskJet_2

-#Printer xpress

-Provide printer qualifiers for non-conforming printer names

-Map könig koenig

-'''
+Xprinters sample configuration file # The Xprinters file is read by an X Print Server during initialization in # order to determine which printers it will manage.
+The actual file name and # path is given to the X Print Server via the -XpFile command # line option. # Use lpstat to augment the list of printers managed by the # server.
+(This is the default behavior if the Xprinters file is # not specified, or if an "Augment_Printer_List" line is not specified.)
+Augment Printer List %default% # Use the specified command pipeline to augment the list of printers # managed by the server. #Augment Printer List lpstat -a | cut -d "" -f 1 #equivalent to default # Do not augment the list of printers managed by the server. #Augment Printer List %none% # Add individual printers to the list of printers managed by the # server. #Printer laser 1 laser 2 laser c4 #Printer deskJet_1 deskJet_2 #Printer xpress # Provide printer qualifiers for non-conforming printer names printer model attributes file - printer model capabilities

-♦ lpstat(1)
+• lpstat(1)